Winter health and wellness: cold and flu

 Are there ways to avoid catching a cold/the flu?

 To stop viral transmission, it is advised to wash your hands regularly, especially before eating, sanitise surfaces and dispose of tissues immediately rather than leaving them lying around.
 Getting enough sleep is also important to keep the immune system healthy, as is staying hydrated and eating plenty of fresh fruit and vegetables to provide the body with essential vitamins and minerals.
-There is no vaccine to prevent you catching a cold as there are many different viruses able to cause a cold, but there is a flu vaccine.
+There are many different viruses able to cause a cold so there is no vaccine to prevent you catching a cold, but there is a flu vaccine.
 Because different influenza strains are constantly emerging, there is a new flu vaccine every year.
 The vaccine does not provide 100% immunity but will greatly reduce your chances of getting flu.

 A raised white blood cell count and a low platelet count can be indicative of a viral infection present in the body.
 Our Full Blood Count gives you the ability to see if your blood cell count is raised.
 If you are experiencing any flu symptoms, our Influenza Screen is an excellent blood test to see if there are any influenza A or influenza B antibodies present.